 The case originally consisted of 72 counts of charges, such as theft, forgery, obtaining property by deception, uttering a forged document, converting and transferring criminal property, and concealing or disguising criminal property.
 That number was condensed to 12 counts and committed to Grand Court Monday.

 Magistrate Grace Donalds said that a preliminary inquiry found evidence sufficient to continue the case, and Mr. Seward will next appear in Grand Court on Aug.
-24. The former tennis pro is prohibited from contact with tennis club employees or members as part of his bail conditions.
+24. The former tennis pro is prohibited from contact with tennis club board members as part of his bail conditions.

 Mr. Seward was arrested in January and formally charged with the offenses in May.